Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Proofs and Discussions on Valid Inequalities for the and Models

 \subsection{Valid Inequalities for the Recourse Function}

 \begin{lemma} The following lower-bounding inequalities are valid for the \droe{} model.

 \end{lemma}

 \begin{proof}{Proof.} Note that we minimize $\sum_{i\in I} m_i\rho_i + \delta$ in the master problem.
-This is equivalent to minimize the right hand side expression of \eqref{eqn:mom_recourse_LB_con1}, which is the second-stage cost. \eqref{eqn:mom_recourse_LB_con2}--\eqref{eqn:mom_recourse_LB_con8} are the second-stage constraints with the scenario $d=m$ (i.e., the mean of the surgery duration).
+This is equivalent to minimizing the right-hand side expression of \eqref{eqn:mom_recourse_LB_con1}, which is the second-stage cost. \eqref{eqn:mom_recourse_LB_con2}--\eqref{eqn:mom_recourse_LB_con8} are the second-stage constraints with the scenario $d=m$ (i.e., the mean of the surgery duration).
 Therefore, in view of the inequality

 the inequalities are valid. \Halmos \end{proof}

 \begin{lemma} The following lower-bounding inequalities are valid for the \drocvar{} model.

 \end{lemma}